drunkod/gstreamer-qt-docker/build_Cerbero_recipe.md

 Here's an example of what the gst-plugins-bad-1.0.recipe might look like with the FAAC dependency added:

-'
-from cerbero.enums import License, SourceType, BuildType import custom
+``from cerbero.enums import License, SourceType, BuildType import custom

 class Recipe(custom.GStreamer):